Skip to content ↓

 Weekly letter from ms kattirtzi, headteacher

-Please continue to read the rest of the update for important information.
+Wishing everyone a great weekend, please continue to read the rest of the weekly update for important information, including details about the Kendrick Parents’ Society Spring Raffle.

 Ms Christine Kattirtzi